swilliams/alfred-jira-navigator/readme.md

 ## What don't work
 * If you're in Step 2 or 3 and backspace back into the prefix things get wonky.
 You'll have to <kbd>Esc</kbd> and start over.
+* I'd love to be able to add quick links to reporting, but it does not seem possible to generate those URLs from the Jira API.

 ## License